 - Don't take hot showers: Yes, you read it right.
 Who doesn't love to enjoy a hot shower on a cold winter day?
 But doing so is harmful.
 It not only rips off the natural moisture and make your skin dry, it also makes you feel colder once you step out of the shower.
 So always shower in cold or mild warm water.

 - Moisturize: Cold weather makes the air around us dry and sucks out the moisture from our bodies.
 So use moisturizers, lip balms, hand lotions to keep yourself well moisturized.
+For the first couple of years, I tried different products and none was right as I have very sensitive skin and my body gets extremely dry to the weather.
+Finally I found the ones that work well for me and Lubriderm (moisturizer), Burt Bees (lip balms) and Glycomed (hand lotion) have become my personal favourites.

 - Follow weather forecasts: Check weather forecast before you intend to step out of the house.
 This helps you to dress up appropriately and plan your travel better and comfortable.
 Don't get mislead by the actual temperature.
-Pay attention to "feels-like" temperature, as it takes wind chills into consideration and can vary drastically in comparison to the actual temperature.
+Pay attention to "feels-like" temperature, as it takes wind chills into consideration and this can vary drastically in comparison to the actual temperature.
 One should be very careful when going out, if feels-like temperature drops below -15° C with gusty winds beyond 40km/hr.

-Follow me on Instagram and Facebook to read my latest articles!!
+Follow me on Instagram and Youtube to read my latest articles!!

 how to protect our nose 😀